mercadopago/devsite-docs/guides/order/online-payments/introduction.en.md

 The allowed operations are:

-- [**Create and process Order**](/development/en/reference/order/online-payments/create/post): responsible for creating the order and simultaneously processing the transaction.
+- [**Create and process order**](/development/en/reference/order/online-payments/create/post): responsible for creating the order and simultaneously processing the transaction.
 - [**Retrieve transaction**](/development/en/reference/order/online-payments/get-order/get): allows you to locate an existing order intent.
 - [**Capture transaction**](/development/en/reference/order/online-payments/capture/post): enables the capture of the authorized amount of an order.
 This option is only valid for credit cards.
-- [**Cancel transaction**](/development/en/reference/order/online-payments/cancel-order/post): responsible for canceling an existing Order that has not yet been processed/ finalized.
+- [**Cancel transaction**](/development/en/reference/order/online-payments/cancel-order/post): responsible for canceling an existing order that has not yet been processed/ finalized.
 - [**Refund transaction**](/development/en/reference/order/online-payments/refund/post): in automatic mode, the refund will always be total.

 ## Manual Mode